messageformat/skeletons/docs/messageformat-number-skeleton.getformatter.md

 ## getFormatter() function

-Returns a number formatter function for the given locales and skeleton source.
+Returns a number formatter function for the given locales and number skeleton

 <b>Signature:</b>